HTTP5214-Winter2023/starter/standup-logs/Standup-Logs-BassilYounes.md

 things that are blocking me
 - I don't have any blockers this week, we are just working on moving forward

+## March  15th
+Last time we did discussed the steps needed for our next steps and to reach that goal asap

+today we discussed the users journey we also decided to export our data to google sheets using the googleApi

+things that are blocking me
+- I don't have any blockers this week, we are just working on moving forward

+## March  22th
+Last time we read documentation for the google sheets api

+today we tried to export the time data as a CSV file

+things that are blocking me
+- I don't have any blockers this week, we are just working on moving forward

+## March  29th
+Last time we discussed how we could export our data as a CSV file and what steps that would require

+Today I worked on making sure everyone had jobs to do and made sure they all could handle what they needed to get done

+things that are blocking me
+- I don't have any blockers this week, we are just working on moving forward

+## April 5th
+Last time we discussed our current standings with the project and some help that we needed moving forward

+Today we mainly worked on testing and implementation of the CSV function to the main app

+things that are blocking me
+- I don't have any blockers this week, we are just working on moving forward